Zmievskaya Balka: History

 After the initial massacres, the SS continued to bring thousands of Jews to be killed at Zmievskaya Balka until February 1943, by which time at least 15,000 Jews had been murdered in mass shootings.

 Commemoration

-On 9 May 1975, the city administration of Rostov-on-Don dedicated the Zmievskaya Ravine Memorial at the site, commemorating the mass murders committed by German forces in the ravine.
+On 9 May 1975, the city administration of Rostov-on-Don dedicated the Zmievskaya Balka Memorial at the site, commemorating the mass murders committed by German forces in the ravine.
 The monument has become the site of annual memorial ceremonies.